zenangst/ZenCode/README.md

 ### Installing

-(Proper signed releases will be available in the future under GitHub releases)
+(Properly signed releases will be available in the future under GitHub releases)

 - Download and build the source code
 - Run the bundled application